Sociology: Positivism

 The overarching methodological principle of positivism is to conduct sociology in broadly the same manner as natural science.
-An emphasis on empiricism and the scientific method is sought to provide a tested foundation for sociological research based on the assumption that the only authentic knowledge is scientific knowledge, and that such knowledge can only arrive by positive affirmation through scientific methodology.
+An emphasis on empiricism and the scientific method is sought to provide a tested foundation for sociological research, based on the assumption that the only authentic knowledge is scientific, and that such knowledge can only be obtained through positive affirmation via scientific methodology.

 Our main goal is to extend scientific rationalism to human conduct....
 What has been called our positivism is but a consequence of this rationalism.